Buy Our Books Actionable tips and preventive awareness

 • Frequent gas

-• and gradual weight loss
+• Gradual weight loss

 small dog pooping in a yardIf there is ulceration or bleeding of the tumors in the small intestines, a dog’s poop will appear blackish or tarry.
-Continual bleeding will cause anemia and a dog’s gums will be pale.
+Continual bleeding will cause anemia, and a dog’s gums will be pale.

 Tumors in the large intestines make it difficult for dogs to pass poop.
-There may be blood in the poop and blood can drip from the anus.
+There may be blood in the poop, and blood can drip from the anus.
 There can be a change in the size (narrow) and shape of the poop (ribbon-like).

 Metabolic disease